Executive Council of Catalonia

+The Executive Council is made up by the President, the First Minister or Vice president, and the Ministers.
+Sessions of the council are called by the President, who chairs it, or, if absent, by the First Minister or Vice president.
+The mandatory quorum is half the Ministers and the chair.
+Decisions and resolutions are adopted by simple majority, and in case of tie, the vote cast by the President is tie-breaking.
+All decisions must be recorded in minutes drawn up by the Secretary of the Government.
+Members are required to keep secret the deliberations taken and members' individual opinions and votes.
+Members may not release documents known by the Council until their official publication.

 Serving members of the government may not be arrested for any acts committed in Catalonia, except in flagrante delicto, and may only be judged before the High Court of Justice of Catalonia, or the Criminal Chamber of the Supreme Court of Spain outside of Catalonia.

 The Parliament of Catalonia unilaterally issued a declaration of independence from Spain on 27 October 2017 in favour of a Catalan Republic.
 In response Spanish Prime Minister Mariano Rajoy dissolved the Parliament of Catalonia and called a snap regional election for 21 December 2017.